 - apply your knowledge and experience while building your professional network.

-- Professional Development Workshop Sessions: TBA
+- Professional Development Workshop Sessions:

 ASAP partners with the leaders in climate adaptation information delivery to make it easy for you to find the information resources you need to do you job well, ensure those resources are coming from vetted sources, and stay up to date on leading practices.